ricardocassiano04/ricardocassiano04/README.md

-- 👋 Sou @ricardocassiano04
+- Hello, I'm @ricardocassiano04

-- 👀 Trabalho com PostgreSQL, Planilhas, Linux e Python.
+- I work with PostgreSQL, Linux, Spreadsheets and Python.

-- 🌱 Atualmente estou estudando Java.

-- Gosto de Filosofia e Literatura.
+- I like philosophy and literature.

 <!---
 ricardocassiano04/ricardocassiano04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.